calebdre/calebdre.github.io/_posts/2016-02-29-intro-to-web-development.md

 exactly what a text editor will do for us.
 There are many choices from [Notepad++](https://notepad-plus-plus.org/) to [Brackets](http://brackets.io/) to [Visual Studio Code](https://code.visualstudio.com/) and many many more.

-The one we will be working with is Sublime Text 3.
+The one we will be working with is [Sublime Text 3](https://www.sublimetext.com/).
 It's a simple editor that can become very powerful when you know its ins and outs.
 It's a very popular piece of software!
-[Download it here.](https://www.sublimetext.com/) If you have an editor that you already use and are familiar with, feel free to use that instead.
+If you have an editor that you already use and are familiar with, feel free to use that instead.

 ## 3. Files